michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 In this section you will add your own dashboard to the default dashboards that come with MCO.

 Before you can create a custom dashboard, you need to spin up an instance of a "Development Grafana" in which you'll design your dashboard.
 Follow the steps described in slides 63 and 64 in the [workshop's presentation](https://docs.google.com/presentation/d/1LCPvIT_nF5hwnrfYdlD0Zie4zdDxc0kxZtW3Io5jfFk/edit?usp=sharing) to create the development instance of Grafana.

+**NOTE** Make sure to log into the Grafana Dev instance with the wanted `admin` user before you run the `./switch-to-grafana-admin.sh` script!

 #### 3.4.1 - Panel #1 - Available memory per node